 Other than this one unique spot, the stream is very shallow and rocky.
 The swimming hole, however, is about four-feet-deep.
 Even better, it is located next to an old white oak tree.
 Due to the flow of the stream, the oak tree’s roots have been exposed.
 Kids, and a few adults, use these exposed roots to jump into the swimming hole.
 This is done from late spring through early fall.
 After that, the water gets too cold.

 Swimming is also available at a designated sand beach at Pike Lake.
-Either location provides a great way to cool off when enjoying camping, hiking and boating at the park.
+Either location provides a great way to cool off when enjoying camping, hiking and paddling at the park.
 Showers at the campground and beach also help.

 Located near Bainbridge, which is less than two hours from most of the Miami Valley, Pike Lake State Park is one of Ohio’s smaller, lesser-known and secluded state parks.
 It contains less than 80 campsites.
 However, this is part of its appeal.